timescale/docs/use-timescale/data-tiering/querying-tiered-data.md

 ## Performance considerations

 Queries over tiered data are expected to be slower than over local data.
-However, in a limited number of scenarios data tiering can impact query planning time over local data as well.
+However, in a limited number of scenarios tiered storage can impact query planning time over local data as well.
 In order to prevent any unexpected performance degradation for application queries, we keep the GUC `timescaledb.enable_tiered_reads` to false.

 * Queries without time boundaries specified are expected to perform slower when querying tiered data, both during query planning and during query execution.
 TimescaleDB's chunk exclusion algorithms cannot be applied for this case.